 Ys IX on PS5 (early game through PS4 backward compatibility)

-Ys IX Monstrum Nox on PS5
+Ys IX Monstrum Nox on PS5 – play native release or via backward compatibility?

 Ys IX for PS4 got patched to add 4K support when played on PS5 and it made a huge difference.
-A lot of my image quality-related complaints were addressed with this and it even supersamples when played on a 1080p display.
-Ys IX on PS5 already sorted out all the performance issues from the PS4 and PS4 Pro version so it was great to see Falcom address image quality as well.
-Ys IX for PS4 when played (patched) on PS5 is a fantastic experience.
+A lot of my image quality-related complaints with the PS4 version were addressed with this and it even supersamples when played on a 1080p display.
+Ys IX on PS5 already sorted out most of the performance issues from the PS4 and PS4 Pro version so it was great to see Falcom address image quality as well.
+Ys IX for PS4 when played (patched) on PS5 is a mostly amazing experience.
 The biggest complaint I have with it is still the draw distance when it comes to the technical aspects.
-Ys IX on PS5 is available through the PS4 version played via backward compatibility.

 Ys IX handheld vs docked on Nintendo Switch (early game)